 Input of patient representatives into RD-Connect activities is managed by EURORDIS through the Patient Advisory Council (PAC) and Rare Disease Patient and Ethics Council (RD-PEC).
 PAC and RD-PEC provide guidance on the project’s direction, particularly in ethically challenging areas relating to data sharing, where risk and benefit must be carefully evaluated.

 Members of the PAC engage with each of the RD-Connect technical work packages, which lets the technical experts get direct input from the PAC and strengthens the involvement of the PAC members, and improves dissemination of the project’s work to the wider rare disease patient community.

 Wish to know more?
-Read our Introduction from the coordinator to learn more about why data sharing is crucial for improving the lives of rare disease patients.
+Read our Introduction to rare diseases to learn more about why data sharing is crucial for improving the lives of rare disease patients.

 For an overview on how RD-Connect addresses the rare disease challenge, read the article about RD-Connect published by the Rare Revolution Magazine.